RafaelRojasCov/Prompt-Query/README.md

-# Dev_Tools
+# Prompt Query

-A collection of AI-powered development skills for enhancing your workflow with Claude and other AI assistants.
+A collection of AI-powered development skills for enhancing your workflow with Agents.

 ## Overview

-Dev_Tools is a curated collection of skills designed to supercharge your development process.
-These skills help you optimize prompts, generate better code, and work more efficiently with AI assistants.
+Prompt Query is a curated collection of prompts and skills designed to supercharge your development process.
+These skills help you optimize prompts, generate better code, and work more efficiently with Agents & Agentic AI.

 ## Available Skills